“A sister is worth one thousand friends.”- Unknown

 I became a big sister on December 4, 1987 at the tender age of 22 months.
 Man alive, I had no idea what I was in for.

 I think no matter how old you are when you become a sibling, there is really no way to adequately prepare.
 You could read a million books and never be ready for the rollercoaster of emotions.

-It’s like an episode of “Dallas.”
+It’s like an episode of “Game of Thrones.”

 There’s envy.
 There’s hatred.
 Sometimes, there’s resentment.
 But there’s also the purest, sweetest love mixed in.

 Where there’s eye rolls, mean gestures, and slammed doors, there are also giggles, and tears streaming down your face with laughter, and incomparable memories.

 We’ve definitely had our ups and downs over the years.
 There were so many times I resented Allie growing up.
 She was healthy, she got better grades, she was pretty.

 I spent a lot of times wishing my parents could see me the way they saw her.
 (Or rather, like I imagined they saw her.)

 Despite the innate sense of competition that comes with being a sister (Remember the Ever After contest, Allie?), there also came with it a friendship that is unparalleled.